HasanTayar/WorldTours-Backend/README.md

-# WorldTours-FrontEnd
+# WorldTours-Backend

-This repository contains the client-side code for the WorldTours project, configured specifically for deployment and hosting.
-It is the counterpart to [this repository](https://github.com/HasanTayar/WorldTours-Backend/) which contains the server-side code.
+This repository contains the server-side code for the WorldTours project, configured specifically for deployment and hosting.
+It is the counterpart to [this repository](https://github.com/HasanTayar/WorldTours/) which contains the client-side code.

 ## Project Details